Wedding of Grover Cleveland and Frances Folsom: Attire

 Following supper, the newlyweds changed into their travel clothes.
 Grover wore a black suit with a Prince Albert style frock coat.
 Frances wore a gray suit and a gray hat lined with velvet, picot ribbons, and ostrich feathers.

+In popular culture

+The Clevelands' marriage was portrayed in the 2014 Drunk History episode "First Ladies", starring Alia Shawkat as Frances Folsom Cleveland, Bobby Moynihan as Grover Cleveland, and Paget Brewster as Emma Folsom.